codurance/site/src/_posts/2020-04-16-terraform-with-multiple-environments.md

 title: Terraform With Multiple Environments
 date: 2020-04-13 10:00:00 +00:00
 author: Jorge Gueorguiev Garcia
-description: The couple of options that I have used in production to handle multiple enviroments.
+description: I have used a couple of different approaches to support multiple environments for Terraform deployments.
+We will investigate them here, and look at a third option.

 image:
     src: /assets/custom/img/blog/railway.png